lkubb/salt-tool-chrome-formula/README.md

 ## Usage
 Applying `tool-chrome` will make sure Google Chrome browser is configured as specified.

+### Extensions Unlisted on Chrome Web Store
+Managing your browser with Enterprise Policies means it is easily possible to add extensions that are not listed on the official store (see [Local Extensions](#local-extensions) for remarks on Windows).
+An example is found in `tool-chrome/policies/extensions/bypass-paywalls-clean.yml`.
+Create your own file that's mapped to `tool-chrome/policies/extensions/<name>.yml` and add it to the pillar extensions list.

 ### Local Extensions
 This formula provides a way to automatically install extensions from a local source.
 This [might not work on Windows](https://chromeenterprise.google/policies/#ExtensionSettings) by default (ie without having joined an AD domain), at least for `force_installed`.
 There [might be a workaround](https://hitco.at/blog/apply-edge-policies-for-non-domain-joined-devices/).

-Installing from local source has two implications:
-1. You can easily install extensions not available from the Chrome Web Store.
-2. Extensions are **not updated automatically**, only when you are ready to do so yourself.
+Installing from local source means that extensions are **not updated automatically**, only when you are ready to do so yourself.

-Generally, you need to define `ext_local_source`, which is the directory the local extensions should live in.
+1. Generally, you need to define `ext_local_source`, which is the directory the local extensions should live in.

-To get 1) working, you need to define the extension ID in a file that's mapped to `tool-chrome/policies/extensions/<name>.yml`.

-Then (and also to get 2) working) specify the extension's version in your pillar.
+2. Then specify the extension's version in your pillar.
 That is necessary to generate a sensible response for Chrome update requests.
 The extension has to be available from `tool-chrome/files/extensions/<name>.crx`.

-When you update that file to a new version, remember to change the pillar version definition accordingly and apply the states.
+3. When you update that file to a new version, remember to change the pillar version definition accordingly and apply the states.
 On the next run, Chrome will be notified of the new version and update.

+In the future, I want to automate 2/3 in this formula.

 ## Configuration
 ### Pillar